Any local Hamiltonian with ferromagnetic quantum many-body scars has a generalized Shiraishi-Mori form: Annihilation implies local projectors

 where $\expval{x,y}$ denotes nearest-neighbor sites, the projectors $\hat{P}_x$ and $\hat{P}_{xy}$ act non-trivially only on site $x$ and on the pair $(x,y)$, respectively.
 Each projector annihilates $\mr{Sym}^N(\mf{h}^s)$. \end{lemma} \begin{remark} Eq.\,\eqref{eq:lemma main} is an existence statement.
 The decomposition constructed below may be far from optimal: it should be viewed as a ``worst-case'' bound that certifies locality of the projector factors, not efficiency of the expansion. \end{remark} \begin{remark} While $\hat{P}_x$ and $\hat{P}_{xy}$ are strictly local (support on one site or two neighboring sites), the coefficient operators $\hat{o}^{(1)}_{[x]}$ and $\hat{o}^{(2)}_{[xy]}$ are not assumed local and may be long-ranged.
 In the following, a bracket $[x]$ (or $[xy]$) in subscripts indicates a label of operators and does not necessarily imply strict locality (i.e., the support of operators is in general larger). \end{remark}

-This lemma already captures the structual core of the SM-type mechanism: any operator that vanishes on the ferromagnetic scar manifold does so because it contains local ``filters'' that remove the symmetric sector.
+This lemma already captures the structural core of the SM-type mechanism: any operator that vanishes on the ferromagnetic scar manifold does so because it contains local ``filters'' that remove the symmetric sector.

 Our proof proceeds as follows: we first treat the case $\mf{h}^s=\mf{h}$ (the scar manifold is the totally symmetric subspace of the full on-site Hilbert space).
 Once this is established, the general case $\mf{h}^s\subset\mf{h}$ follows by a short reduction.